Kerala Cafe: Happy Journey (Fifth segment)

-A middle aged man (Jagathy Sreekumar) delights himself with a bit of flirting with a young girl (Nithya Menen) sitting beside him on a bus from Ernakulam to Kozhikode.
+A middle aged man delights himself with a bit of flirting with a girl sitting beside him on a bus from Ernakulam to Kozhikode.
 Edging his way into the girl's seat and engaging in worthless conversation, he is all optimistic about the night that lies ahead.
 The girl on the other hand is initially uncomfortable, but all of a sudden composedly takes on a different garb that stuns the man.
 Against all odds, she would keep her head above the water, and a calmness descends on her that is at once creepy and confident.

 A psychological combat between the two ensues that concludes in an impressive climax.

 Aviramam (Sixth segment)

 Aviramam talks of life that would go on, even as one strives to put an end to it all.

-Devi (Shwetha Menon) wakes up to find her doting husband Ravi (Siddique) beside her with a cup of tea.
+Devi wakes up to find her doting husband Ravi beside her with a cup of tea.
 Gulping down the tea, she talks of 'how horrible a kisser' he was.

 There is talk of the recession eating into the IT sector and Ravi's business in particular before they get ready to leave for the railway station with their kids.
 Having seen off his family on a short vacation of three days, Ravi heads back home and gets a noose ready to finally call it a day.
 But the true love of Devi prevents any mishaps and they decide to take on life as it comes.